 Our experimental results show that our protocols achieve significantly better consistency for a smaller communication cost than protocols that do not exploit knowledge of the underlying replication strategy.
+A more detailed version of this work can be found in [6].

 In our experiments we have assumed that the network does not change during the replication and update phases.
 We are currently studying the behavior of our strategies in more dynamic settings where peers enter or leave the system at will.
-In such an environment the PtPU strategy may encounter the following problem: a "responsible" peer could depart from the network, leaving thus a number of "indifferent" nodes without anybody to update their replicas for them.
+In such environments the PtPU strategy may encounter the following problem: a "responsible" peer could depart from the network, leaving thus a number of "indifferent" nodes without anybody to update their replicas for them.
 Thus, it is almost imperative that "indifferent" peers should pull, too, just in case the "responsible" node is not near them anymore.